-Graduates earn a Certificate of Completion - Veterinary Assistant, and can apply for licensure by meeting all of the Veterinary Medical Board Alternate Route requirements, including completion of 4,416 hours of practical experience under the direct supervision of a California licensed veterinarian.
-The candidate must also submit all SIVC course outlines to the Veterinary Medical Board.
-For additional details, please visit: vmb.ca.gov/applicants/rvt\forms.shtml.
+Graduates earn a Certificate of Completion - Veterinary Assistant, and can apply for licensure by meeting all of the Veterinary Medical Board Alternate Route requirements, including completion of 4,416 hours of practical experience in no less than 24 months under the direct supervision of a California licensed veterinarian.
+The candidate must also submit all SJVC outlines the Veterinary Medical Board.
+For additional details, course to please vmb.ca.gov/applicants/rvt forms.shtml.
 SJVC prepares students to take appropriate certification and licensure exams related to their individual majors.
 The College does not guarantee students will successfully pass these exams or be certified or licensed as a result of completing the program.

 The following job categories are considered in-field to calculate the graduate employment rates required by the state of California for graduates of the Veterinary Assistant program.
-Detailed information for each Standard Occupational Classification (SOC) can be found at onetonline.org.
+Detailed information for each Standard Occupational Classification (SOC) can be found at one-conservation-serging-sergin